ibm-cloud-docs/watsonxdata/opntlmtry_inst_dash2.md

 The Grafana tool provides support only for the following four dashboards System health, Query performance health, Data and metadata health, and Workload health while the Instana tool supports all the eight dashboards.
 {: note}

-The following list represents the default set of Presto metrics.
+The following list represents the default set of Presto (Java) metrics.
 Users can extend this by adding additional metrics as needed.
 A full list of available metrics and their definitions can be found in [Presto exposed JMX metrics](https://cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-presto_expd_jmx){: external}.
 {: note}

 ## System health